cm-forks/microservice-camel-docker-in-action/readme.md

+# INSTRUCTIONS

+# Project creation

+## Using JBoss Forge

+* Use the Camel Archetypes to create the skeleton of the project

+    mvn archetype:generate

+    Select respectively these Camel Archetypes

+    58: remote -> org.apache.camel.archetypes:camel-archetype-cdi (Creates a new Camel project using CDI.)
+    72: remote -> org.apache.camel.archetypes:camel-archetype-web (Creates a new Camel web project that deploys the Camel routes as a WAR)

-1) Run fabric8-setup forge cmd
+* Next run the fabric8-setup forge cmd to add the Docker/Fabric8 plugins and properties

+Remarks:
+- Some modifications have been required due to an issue with the fabric8-forge cmd
-2) Move <name> and <from> tags within the docker configuration of the maven plugin and change to the version 0.13.6
+- Move <name> and <from> tags within the docker configuration of the maven plugin and change to the version 0.13.6

+## iPaas Archetype

+# Setup Docker

 3) Set ENV VAR of the docker daemon started locally using `docker-machine start default`

     export DOCKER_TLS_VERIFY="1"